Kotlin/KEEP/proposals/enum-entries.md

 ```

 We deliberately limit any implementations of this type to the standard library to have a future-proof way to
-extend it in the future in a backwards-compatible manner.
+extend it in a backwards-compatible manner.
 All further potential extensions, such as `valueOfOrNull(String)`, `hasValue(String)` can be implemented on the standard library
 level as members or extensions over `EnumEntries`.